 Cat lovers have the end of the Cold War to thank for breeders’ ability to bring Siberian cats out of Russia and share them with the rest of the world.

 But despite being a relatively new breed throughout the States and in Europe, Siberian cats have a very ancient natural lineage in their home country.

 These wonderfully cute fluffy cats have triple thick coats designed to repel the harsh Russian winters.

-Their coats are water resistant and they have a long fluffy cat tail that this cat sometimes uses as a scarf to warm her head, neck and ears.
+Their coats are water-resistant and they have a long fluffy cat tail.
+Sometimes these cats will use their coat as a scarf to warm their head, neck, and ears.

 The Siberian cat has a few distinctly canine traits, including a natural love of playing in water and a keen interest in games of “fetch.”

 Despite the long, fluffy coat of the Siberian cat, its water-resistant properties make the fur less prone to tangles and mats.
 However, because it is triple thick, you will need to groom and brush your cat at least two to three times per week.
 During the summer shedding season, this frequence will naturally increase.